 Monica is a 1st year student working with Dr. Patricia Parmelee.

 Sunmi is a 1st year student in developmental science.
 She works with Dr. Minjung Kim, focusing on statistical methodology in psychology.
 In methodology, her current research interest is power analysis.
 Additionally, she is interested in adolescent delinquency and family factors.

 Marissa is a 1st year student working with Dr. Stanley Brodsky.

-Hunter is a 3rd year student working with Dr. Philip Gable.
-His research interests are examining neural correlates of different motivational states within emotion, and how they interact to effect various perceptual, cognitive, and performance behaviors.
-He uses a variety of neurophysiological techniques, including EEG frequency and event-related potentials, to examine the impact of these various states on several different processes.
+Hunter is a 4th year student working with Dr. Philip Gable.
+His research examines how different motivational states within emotion effect various perceptual, cognitive, and performance behaviors.
+His research uses a variety of behavioral and neurophysiological techniques, including EEG frequency and event-related potentials

-Calia is a 4th year working with Dr. Beverly Thorn.
+Calia is a 5th year working with Dr. Beverly Thorn.
 She graduated from the University of Florida with a B.S. in Psychology.
-Her research interests include health disparities in chronic disease management.
+Her research interests include health disparities in chronic disease management and cross-cultural validations of evidence-based treatments.
 Specifically, she is interested in improving the accessibility of psychosocial treatments for chronic pain among ethnic minorities and rural communities.
-Calia is also interested in culturally adapting and implementing evidence-based practices for chronic pain into primary care settings.
 She is currently working on her dissertation examining the effect of a literacy-adapted treatment Learning About My Pain (LAMP) on patient’s knowledge and conceptualization of the bio psychosocial approach to pain management.